-If you replace your beer with beverages that contain calories, such as soda or juice, you may have a difficult time losing weight.
-Drink calorie-free beverages instead, such as water, unsweetened coffee or tea.
+If you replace your beer with beverages that contain a lot of calories, such as soda or juice, you may have a difficult time losing weight.
+Drink calorie-free beverages instead, such as water or unsweetened coffee or tea.
 Water is your best choice and may actually help promote weight loss.
-A 2010 study published in Obesity found that drinking 16 ounces of water before a meal helped people eat less and lose weight.
-If you like beverages with flavor, squeeze some lemon or lime into your glass of water or add a splash of cranberry juice.

-- Harvard School of Public Health: Abdominal Fat and What to Do About It
+- Harvard Health Publishing: Abdominal Fat and What to Do About It

 - FoodData Central Search Results: “Alcoholic Beverage, Beer, Regular, All”

 - FoodData Central Search Results: “Alcoholic Beverage, Beer, Light”

 - Frontiers in Nutrition: "Increased Hydration Can Be Associated with Weight Loss"

 Was this article helpful?